A higher Mackey functor description of algebras over an $N_{\infty}$-operad: Normed symmetric monoidal categories

-\begin{rem} If $\theta$ is a $H$-fixed formal external norm, the homomorphism $\omega_{\theta}:H\to \Sigma_{|\theta|}$ depends on the chosen orderings on the admissible $H$-sets appearing in $\theta$ and on the choices of coset representatives of $G/H$.
-However, up to isomorphism, the corresponding $H$-set does not depend on these choices. \end{rem}
+\begin{remark} If $\theta$ is an $H$-fixed formal external norm, the homomorphism $\omega_{\theta}:H\to \Sigma_{|\theta|}$ depends on the chosen orderings on the admissible $H$-sets appearing in $\theta$ and on the choices of coset representatives of $G/H$.
+However, up to isomorphism, the corresponding $H$-set does not depend on these choices. \end{remark}